-Whether you’re here to munch on decadent grub, watch an entertaining show, or gaze at the work of renowned artists in the mecca of art, there’s something for everyone.
+Whether you’re here to munch on decadent grub, watch an entertaining show, or gaze at the work of renowned artists in the mecca of art, when it comes to what to do in Paris in May there’s something for everyone.

 Learn some facts about Paris, and you’ll be ready to make the most of your time in the City of Lights.
-Now, book your tickets and get ready for the adventure of a lifetime.
+Use this article to put together your own list of the best things to do in Paris in May.
+Then, book your tickets and get ready for the adventure of a lifetime.
 Bon voyage!

 I covered all of the costs involved in the writing of this post on Paris in May.
 However, this post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.